 What to Do Before or After You Attend the Show

-The Ed Sullivan Theater is located on Broadway just north of Times Square, so it's actually a very convenient location for New York City visitors.
+The Ed Sullivan Theater is located on Broadway just north of Times Square, so it's actually a very convenient location for New York City visitors with lots of other things to do.
 You could hit the TKTS booth before lining up for the taping and attend a Broadway show after your taping.
-If you want to get dinner after seeing Stephen Colbert, check out Where to Eat in Times Square and Best Bets for Pre-Theater Dining.
-For more ideas about things to do before or after the show tapes, check out 8 Best Things to Do in Times Square, which includes area attractions, landmarks, and activities.
+If you want to get dinner after seeing Stephen Colbert, there are plenty of restaurants in Times Square as well as great places for pre-theater dining.